Azure/acr/docs/preview/abac-repo-permissions/README.md

 ### Subscription preview registration

-To enable the Azure Container Registry (ACR) Access-Based Access Control (ABAC) Repository Permissions feature in private preview for your registry, follow these steps:
+To enable the Azure Container Registry (ACR) Attribute-Based Access Control (ABAC) Repository Permissions feature in private preview for your registry, follow these steps:

 1. **Submit Subscription Preview Registration Request:** Begin by submitting a request to register your subscription for the preview.
 Use the Azure CLI command below to submit a preview registration request: